owensp05/Data-Science/README.md

 # Data-Science
-This repository contains projects and visualizations created from the Data Science & Analytics program with [ADD YOUR UNIVERSITY NAME HERE].
+This repository contains projects and visualizations created from the Data Science & Analytics program with University of Nevada, Las Vegas.

 ## SQL